Holme Dunes

 The reserve's sand dunes, salt marsh, pasture and pools are important for breeding birds like pied avocet, and wintering ducks, geese and waders.
 There are a range of coastal habitats including, freshwater pools, grazing marsh and saltmarsh.
 Much of the site consists of natural habitats maintained largely by coastal processes.
+In 2024 the rare species of fly Schroederella iners was identified at Holme Dunes, having last been recorded in the UK in 1910.
 In 2019 The Times named Holme Dunes as one of Top 20 'Wild' beaches in Britain.